EASY TRAVEL TO VAL D’ISÈRE

 In the end, we have stuck to the same airline, in spite of their changing their name from Britannia to Thomsonfly and now Thomson Airways.

-Our flight takes off at 10.00: the last of the first wave of flights, which have not yet done a rotation and picked up delays.
-Check-in opens at 07.00 for those who want to beat the queues.
-The flight is slightly earlier on Monday 26 December 2016 and Monday 2 January 2017 so please see our Flight Time Information page if you are travelling on those two dates.
+Our flight takes off at 10am: the last of the first wave of flights, which have not yet done a rotation and picked up delays.
+Check-in opens at 7am for those who want to beat the queues.
+The flight is rather later on Wednesday 20 and Wednesday 27 December 2017 and Wednesday 3 January 2018, so please see the flight times on our Flight Details page if you are travelling on those dates.

 We have also stayed with Gatwick, which for all its faults is the most convenient airport for the majority of our guests.

-Please note that a meal is not provided on the YSE flights, although drinks and snacks can be purchased on board.
+Meals are not provided on the YSE flights, although drinks and snacks can be purchased on board.
 On the outbound journey, there is also usually no opportunity to buy food as you pass through Grenoble airport, so unless you have a very big breakfast before you leave home or at Gatwick, you may need to take something with you for the journey.
-A full tea (tea, coffee, hot chocolate, cake, bread & jam) is provided in the chalet when you get to Val d’Isère at about 4pm.
+A full tea (tea, coffee, hot chocolate, cake, bread and jam) is provided in the chalet when you get to Val d’Isère at about 4pm (for holidays starting from 7 January 2018).

-Going home, our flight takes off at 13.50 French time and lands at 14.25 UK time.
-This means the first of our staggered coaches leaves Val d’Isère at around 08.00, and the last coach leaves an hour later, so nobody has to queue at check-in for more than a few minutes.
+Going home, from 7 January 2018 our flight takes off at 1.50pm French time and lands at 2.25pm UK time.
+This means the first of our staggered coaches leaves Val d’Isère at around 8am, and the last coach leaves an hour later, so nobody has to queue at check-in for more than a few minutes.
+On 20 and 27 December 2017 and 3 January 2018, passengers will leave Val d’Isère at around 11.30am, taking off from Grenoble just after 5pm, landing at Gatwick at 5.45pm UK time.

 We are rarely delayed, and do not cost into our holidays any food or drink to placate passengers, but please note that we automatically cover each guest for up to £500-worth of extra expenses incurred by us on their behalf should additional travel or accommodation be necessary – see Insurance, YSE Automatic Cover.